silentbicycle/sidereal/README.md

 The commands available are closely based on the official [command reference][].

-Normal Redis commands return (false, error) on error.
+Normal Redis commands return (nil, error) on error.
 If the connection is closed, Sidereal will make one attempt to reconnect.
-If that fails, it will return (false, "closed").
+If that fails, it will return (nil, "closed").

 The proxy interface provides syntactic sugar for basic usage: